rqlite/rqlite.io/content/en/docs/Guides/cli/_index.md

 ---
 title: "Command line tool"
 linkTitle: "Command line tool"
+description: "How to access rqlite using the command-line tool"
 weight: 5
 ---
 `rqlite` is a command line tool for connecting to a rqlited node.
 Consult the [SQLite query language documentation](https://www.sqlite.org/lang.html) for full details on the supported SQL syntax.